SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Another internal table type for which more parameter specifications "are needed.
 The following internal table type shall be created using "a type description object.
-"The structured type of demo DDIC database table is used.
+"The structured type of a demo DDIC database table is used.
 TYPES so_table_type TYPE SORTED TABLE OF zdemo_abap_flsch WITH UNIQUE KEY carrid connid.
 DATA itab_2 TYPE so_table_type.